IvanMurzak/Unity-EntityFrameworkCore.3.1.25/Assets/_EntityFrameworkCore.3.1.25/README.md

 # What is it?
 EntityFrameworkCore is very powerful tool for working with data, such as saving ingame progress or any other data in SQL tables.
 EFCore provides ability to use `Code First` feature for avoiding SQL queries and work with C# classes, properties and LINQ.
 Supported migrations and many more cool stuff which you may read at official [EF Core page](https://docs.microsoft.com/en-us/ef/core/)

+This package is a part of a [packages bundle](https://github.com/IvanMurzak/Unity-EntityFrameworkCore.3.1.25#readme).

 # How to install
 DLLs are splited to three dedicated packages, each one can be installed as UPM package using command line.